acorn-io/runtime/docs/docs/100-reference/01-command-line/acorn_install.md

-      --image string                          Override the default image used for the deployment --ingress-class-name string             The ingress class name to assign to all created ingress resources (default '') --internal-cluster-domain string        The Kubernetes internal cluster domain (default svc.cluster.local) --mode string                           Initialize only 'config', 'resources', or 'both' (default 'both') -o, --output string                         Output manifests instead of applying them (json, yaml) --pod-security-enforce-profile string   The name of the PodSecurity profile to set (default baseline)
+      --image string                          Override the default image used for the deployment --ingress-class-name string             The ingress class name to assign to all created ingress resources (default '') --internal-cluster-domain string        The Kubernetes internal cluster domain (default svc.cluster.local) --lets-encrypt string                   staging|production|disabled.
+If set, the Let's Encrypt environment to use for TLS certificates (default staging)
+      --lets-encrypt-email string             Required if --lets-encrypt=production.
+The email address to use for Let's Encrypt registration(default '')
+      --lets-encrypt-tos-agree                Required if --lets-encrypt=production.
+If true, you agree to the Let's Encrypt terms of service (default false)
+      --mode string                           Initialize only 'config', 'resources', or 'both' (default 'both') -o, --output string                         Output manifests instead of applying them (json, yaml) --pod-security-enforce-profile string   The name of the PodSecurity profile to set (default baseline)